kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # Relaying Connections

-When a client is forwarding at the application protocwl layer, it can utilize mechanisms provided by the application protocol in use to convey the identity of the actual client from which messages were received.
+When a client is forwarding at the application protocol layer, it can utilize mechanisms provided by the application protocol in use to convey the identity of the actual client from which messages were received.
 For example, HTTP intermediaries acting as reverse tunnel clients can add the "Forwarded" header